rwth-i6/returnn/docs/getting_started/data.rst

 This wraps a ``tf.Tensor``
 by adding a lot of meta information about it and its axes.
-This is all in the :class:`Data` class.
+This is all in the :class:`returnn.tf.util.data.Data` class.

 This was introduced with the TF backend in 2016.